ADGEfficiency/teaching-monolith/distributed-computing/readme.md

 ## How can we do compute faster?

+Two options
+- faster processor (more cycles per second, GHz)
-Do it in parallel
+- do it in parallel
-- execute lots of computation at the same time

 Diminishing returns on increasing processor speeds
-- Moore's Law - processor speeds doubling every two years - is coming to an end
+- Moore's Law (processor speeds doubling every two years) is coming to an end

 Trend in modern computing is more processors
 - more CPU cores (common to have 8-16 on laptops)
-- GPU = thousands of CPU cores
+- GPU this in the extreme (thousands of CPU cores)

 These cores can be on the same machine
 - also be on many different machines
 - many machines = distributed computation

-The cloud is made up of many small machines
+The cloud is made up of many small machines working together
-- cheaper to run lots of small, cheap machines than less, larger machines
+- cheaper to run lots of small machines than less, larger machines
+- a key challenge is dealing with machine failure (fault tolerance)

 ## Should I use multiple machines?